How to Stop Online Impersonation & Catfishing

-Depending on the content, motives, depths, and use of your image or likeness by the perpetrator, consider reporting the issue to law enforcement and pressing criminal charges.
+Depending on the content, motives, depths, and use of your image and likeness by the perpetrator, consider reporting the issue to law enforcement and pressing criminal charges.

-If the impersonating account has crossed the line into engaging in illicit activities such as conducting scams, posting revenge porn, or extorting you or others for money, then it is recommended that you report the account and situation to the proper authorities.
+If the impersonating account has crossed the line into engaging in illicit activities such as conducting scams, posting revenge porn, or extortion for money, then it is recommended that you report the account and situation to the proper authorities.

 Speaking with an experienced internet attorney can help you better understand your legal options and whether you should proceed with reporting the issue to your local police.

 Discuss Your Observations & Concerns With an Experienced Internet Attorney

 If you are the victim of online impersonation or catfishing, you should seek a consult with an experienced Internet attorney to discuss the situation and your concerns.
 Doing so can help you better understand whether any civil remedies are available in your jurisdiction and if any specific e-personation statutes, defamation laws, privacy laws, identity theft laws, or other avenues to relief apply to your specific problem.